 It’s vital to recognise that ‘Working from home’ will require employers to show a heightened “Welfare For Humans”.

 “For our communications during this pandemic, we have chosen to focus on three key principles.
 1 The wellbeing of our people is paramount 2.
 We have a responsibility to act in ways that do not contribute to the spread of the virus 3.
 We should continue to deliver high levels of service to our clients.
 And our priorities are absolutely in that order.
-Everyone is aware of this and operating on these principles so they can then take the organisation forwards in a way that is caring and professional.”
+Everyone is aware of this.
+Therefore, they are operating on these principles to take the organisation forwards in a way that is caring and professional.”

 – Paul Osgood

 Remote working is a change in mindset that is not merely about the location in which we work.
-One of the major changes that is underway is a review of the culture of presenteeism which was still a big factor in our working lives.
+One of the major changes underway is a review of the culture of presenteeism.
+A persistent factor in our working lives.
 Right now, relatively early on in the Covid-enforced rise of remote working, we are hearing and seeing lots of anecdotes of micro-management of WFH, almost like the remote version of presenteeism, with the inference that employers don’t trust workers to get on with it.
-Not everyone is acting this way, however – Vodafone’s CEO was cited as saying that they “need to manage by output and not by proxy” and this is surely a sign of changes to come.
+Not everyone is acting this way.
+However, Vodafone’s CEO was cited as saying that they “need to manage by output and not by proxy”.
+This is surely a sign of changes to come.

-We are all getting information from multiple sources, whether that’s a twitter feed of a virologist fighting the pandemic in a hospital, family WhatsApp groups or government press conferences.
-We need to ask where does our communications fit in and is it definitely adding value to target stakeholders, external and internal, who could be suffering from stress and anxiety from message overload.
-Organisations must also ensure visibility of their leaders, to both employees and externally.
-The reason that approval ratings for political leaders tend to go up in times of crisis is because people want visible leaders.
+We are all getting information from multiple sources.
+Whether that’s a twitter feed of a virologist fighting the pandemic in a hospital, family WhatsApp groups or government press conferences.
+Accordingly, we need to ask where our communications fit in and if they add value to target stakeholders.
+People who could be suffering anxiety caused by message overload.
+Organisations must also ensure the visibility of their leaders, to both employees and externally.
+Hence the reason political approval ratings change in a crisis.
+It is because people want visible leaders.

 – Henry Davies

 The competitive advantage is about being an organisation that works ‘for people’.
-The challenge will be to accommodate people’s different circumstances and to be prepared to keep doing this, flexing as you go, coming up with issues as they arise and finding solutions that work for both employee and employer.
+The challenge is to accommodate people’s different circumstances and be prepared to keep doing this.
+The business must flex as it goes, identifying issues as they arise and finding solutions that work.
 For example, there’s the issue of holidays: how do you encourage people to take something akin to a holiday at a time when they can’t go anywhere?
-Another example that was discussed was that it can actually be in an organisation’s best interests to legitimise certain WFH activities that can seem counter-intuitive e.g. giving people time to work on their own networks, on the basis that this will strengthen their mood.
+It was also discussed whether it might be in an organisation’s interests to legitimise certain counter-intuitive WFH activities.
+For example, giving people time to work on their own networks to strengthen their mood.

-As well as the lockdown and its implications for working styles, the Coronavirus has also caused a reassessment of the workforce.
-We’ve all become used to the idea of “key workers” and Twitter was awash with tweets on this: traders, bankers, and such may not be our key workers at this time, no matter how much they drive economic growth .
-It is certainly possible that this crisis may bring about changes in how we regard and interact with each other, for example:
+The lockdown has implications for working styles, but Covid-19 has also triggered a reassessment of the workforce.
+We’ve all become used to the idea of “key workers” and Twitter was awash with tweets on this: traders, bankers, and such may not be our key workers at this time, no matter how much they drive economic growth.
+Consequently, it is possible that this crisis may introduce changes in how we interact with each other.
+For example:

-“The Economist recently described it as a grey rhino rather than black swan – it’s two tonnes and if you don’t move it’ll gore you!
-Pandemics happen all the time, just with different severity and we have seen many warnings about them.
-The WEF had Pandemics on their top 10 risks this year and on the financial side the loose monetary policy around the world has been blowing up a giant stock market bubble not supporting the real economy so anyone who says they couldn’t have predicted this has probably had their head in the sand.
-Other obvious dangers that we are ignoring are climate change and economic inequality.
-We need to be a lot more mindful of the GREY RHINOS and rather than looking behind us saying ohhh that was a Black Swan, nobody could have seen it coming and wash your hands of it, we need to hold ourselves, business leaders and politicians accountable for the big things in front of them and what they are doing about them.”
+“The Economist recently described it as a grey rhino, rather than black swan.
+It’s two tonnes and if you don’t move it’ll gore you!
+Pandemics happen regularly, with varying severity.
+We’ve been warned about them and the WEF pandemics on its top 10 risks this year.
+On the financial side, loose monetary policy has been blowing up a giant stock market bubble.
+It hasn’t supported the real economy, so anyone saying they couldn’t have predicted this has their head in the sand.
+We’re also ignoring the obvious danger of climate change and economic inequality.
+We must be a lot more mindful of grey rhinos.
+As opposed to looking behind us and saying oh that was a Black Swan, no one can see them coming.
+We need to hold ourselves, business leaders and politicians accountable for the big things in front of them and what they are doing about them.”

 – Shane O’Donoghue

-What is certainly clear is that those organisations that didn’t have a degree of flexibility built into their systems and people are struggling now and will have to catch up quickly if they are not to be left behind.
-And, of course, trying to catch up, while in lockdown is difficult, if not impossible.
+What is certainly clear is that those organisations that didn’t have a degree of flexibility built into their systems and people are struggling now.
+They will have to catch up quickly, so they aren’t left behind.
+Yet trying to catch up while in lockdown is difficult, if not impossible.
 As soon as we come out of lockdown we can surely expect a wave of catch up business activity as those organisations who struggled to adapt to Covid-19 seek to futureproof themselves against any recurrences.

-Some people have claimed that “the world will never be the same again” after coronavirus, while others are very much of the view that this is more of a temporary interruption, that fundamental consumer needs don’t change that much, and within a year or two it will be very much business as usual.
+Some people have claimed that “the world will never be the same again” after Covid-19.
+However, others have taken the view that this is temporary.
+They feel fundamental consumer needs don’t change that much.
+Within a year or two it’ll be business as usual.